|Girimsa Temple (기림사)|

 |Girimsa Temple is located in Mount Hamwolsan in Yangbuk-myeon, Gyeongju.
 The temple was built in the Silla era and, with 16 buildings, is the second largest temple after Bulguksa.

-Legend has it that the temple was originally built by the Venerable Gwang-yu, a sage from India, in the early part of the Silla Dynasty.
+Legend has it that the temple was originally built by the Venerable Gwang-yu, a sage from India, in the early part of the Silla Kingdom.
 The temple was reportedly called ‘Imjeongsa’ at first, but was later changed to ‘Girimsa’ after undergoing expansive renovations by Monk Wonhyo.
 It is still unclear exactly what year the temple was built in.

 Girimsa is divided into two main areas.
 The first is the area around Daejeokgwangjeon Hall where the statue of Birojanabul is enshrined.
 The second is the area around the majestic 500-year-old bo tree (a kind of large fig tree) that is home to a wooden pagoda, the Seongbo Museum, Samsingak, Mangbujeon, and Gwaneumjeon halls.
 The Daejeokgwangjeon Hall was first built during Queen Seondeok's reign, and was rebuilt six times since its original construction.
 Its simple but majestic architecture is characterized by baeheullim (aka, entasis columns) and a Dapoyangsik (Dapo-style) single-tiered gabled roof.